 Blister’s Measured Weight per Ski: 2027 & 2052 grams

 Blister’s Measured Dimensions: 135.8-111.4-126.5 mm

 Measured Tip & Tail Splay (ski decambered): 55 mm / 41 mm

 Core: aspen/fir + carbon stringers & “Spectral Braid” + fiberglass laminate

 - “Midsole”: -5.45 cm from center; 86.8 cm from tail

 - “Team”: -3.55 cm from center; 88.7 cm from tail

-Last week we posted our First Look of the new K2 Reckoner 122, which is the widest ski in K2’s new all-mountain-freestyle series.
+We recently posted our First Look of the new K2 Reckoner 122, which is the widest ski in K2’s new all-mountain-freestyle series.

-They’re also making a Reckoner 102 (First Look coming soon) and the Reckoner 112, which we’re diving into today.
+They’re also making a Reckoner 102 and the Reckoner 112, which we’re diving into today.
 While a ~112mm-wide freestyle ski has been gone from K2’s lineup for a few years, the Reckoner 112 will now fill that slot and follows in the footsteps of popular skis like the Shreditor 112.
 As soon as the rumors started spreading about a potential replacement for the Shreditors, our own Cy Whitling (huge fan of the Shreditor 112) started electronically gushing about the very concept, and we’re excited to say we have the skis in hand and have started getting time on them.

 Blister Members can check out our initial on-snow impressions in our Flash Review, and then stay tuned for our full review, where several of us will be chiming in.